 The City is responsible for providing stormwater management services.
-These services, which are directed by the Public Works Department, include the construction, maintenance and repair of storm drains, inlets, channels, and ditches.
+These services, which are directed by the Public Works Department, include the construction, maintenance and repair of storm drains, inlets, channels, ditches, and bio-retention projects.
 Additionally, the City ensures compliance with state and federal requirements for erosion and pollution control associated with stormwater run-off.
 The Stormwater Management Fund accounts for revenue and expenditure activity related to stormwater management.